-6.3 Section 47E of the FOI Act - Operations of Agencies
+6.2 Section 47E of the FOI Act - Operations of Agencies

-Section 47E(d) of the FOI Act provides that documents are conditionally exempt if disclosure would, or could reasonably be expected to, have a substantial adverse effect on the proper and efficient conduct of the operations of an agency.
+Section 47E(d) of the FOI Act provides that information contained within a document is conditionally exempt if disclosure would, or could reasonably be expected to, have a substantial adverse effect on the proper and efficient conduct of the operations of an agency.
+I consider that the disclosure of the information marked 's47E(d)' would, or could reasonably be expected to, have a substantial adverse effect on the proper and efficient conduct of the operations of the Department.